vasquezr8/VBA-challenge/README.md

 https://www.automateexcel.com/excel-formatting/color-reference-for-color-index/

-Format Cells in VBA to a Percentage with 2 Decimal Points:
+Format Cells in VBA to a Percentage with 2 Decimal Places:
 (Found in line 46 of StockChecker5 Sub)

 https://www.exceldemy.com/vba-format-percentage-2-decimal-places/